 A significant challenge to online commerce and communications is the secure transmission of confidential information over public networks.
-Currently, product orders and payments for products we offer are made through our websites, except for certain orders and payments related to the sale of our products to customer in China.
+Currently, product orders and payments for products we offer are made through our websites and mobile applications, except for certain orders and payments related to the sale of our products to customer in China.
 In addition, some online payments for our products are settled through third-party electronic platforms.
-In such transactions, maintaining complete security for the transmission of confidential information, such as our customers' credit card information, personal information and billing addresses, on our websites is essential to maintain consumer confidence.
+In such transactions, maintaining complete security for the transmission of confidential information, such as our customers' credit card information, personal information and billing addresses, on our websites and mobile applications are essential to maintain consumer confidence.
 We have no control over the security measures of third-party electronic payment service providers.
 We also hold certain other private information about our customers, such as their names, addresses, phone numbers and browsing and purchasing records.

-We may not be able to prevent third parties, such as hackers or criminal organizations, from stealing information provided by our customers to us through our websites.
+We may not be able to prevent third parties, such as hackers or criminal organizations, from stealing information provided by our customers to us through our websites and mobile applications.
 Furthermore, our third- party logistics and payment service providers may accidentally or purposefully disclose information about our customers.
 We may also accidentally disclose such information due to employee negligence.